hammer-space/ansible/Operations/README.md

 password:             ''                # admin user password
 ```
 ### Playbooks ###
+Each playbook contains a variable section with the relevant variables to the API operation.

 - Active Directory ( [join](ad-join.yml) / [leave](ad-leave.yml) ) - Join and leave Active Directory
 - [Installation check](install-ready.yml) - Checks if an installation is ready to receive API calls.
 - Anti-virus ( [add](av-add.yml) / [remove](av-remove.yml) ) - Add and remove ICAP servers used for anti-virus scanning